fiddleHeads/intro-to-arcgis-pro/content/exporting.md

 *6*{: .circle .circle-blue} Click Export.

-*7*{: .circle .circle-blue} Browse to the Workshop Folder and double click on the langSpeakers.png file to view it in the default image viewer.
+*7*{: .circle .circle-blue} Browse to the Workshop Folder and double click on the langSpeakers.pdf file to view it in the default image viewer.